designeng/pipedrive-api/client/assets/docs/markdown/container.md

 Shortly, intercessors are registered in application container functions for starting module one way or another.

-`registerIntercessors` facet can be used with the key object where application logic is defined.
+`registerIntercessors` facet can be applied to the key object where application logic is defined.
 In our case it's `appController`:

 ```
 define